schweits/kubernetes-ingress/docs/content/installation/migration/ingress-nginx.md

 ```

 ### Configuring TCP/UDP Load Balancing and TLS Passthrough
-NGINX Ingress Controller exposes TCP and UDP services using [TransportServer]({{<relref "configuration/transportserver-resource">}}) and [GlobalConfiguration]({{<relref "configuration/global-configuration/globalconfiguration-resource">}}) resources together.
-These provide a broad range of options for TCP/UDP and TLS Passthrough load balancing: the community Ingress-NGINX Controller exploses these services solely using a Kubernetes ConfigMap object.
+NGINX Ingress Controller exposes TCP and UDP services using [TransportServer]({{<relref "configuration/transportserver-resource">}}) and [GlobalConfiguration]({{<relref "configuration/global-configuration/globalconfiguration-resource">}}) resources.
+These resources provide a broad range of options for TCP/UDP and TLS Passthrough load balancing.
+By contrast, the community Ingress-NGINX Controller exposes TCP/UDP services by using a Kubernetes ConfigMap object.

 ---

 ### Convert Ingress-NGINX Controller Annotations to NGINX Ingress Resources
-Kubernetes deployments often need to extend basic Ingress rules for advanced use cases such as canary and blue-green deployments, traffic throttling and ingress-egress traffic maniuplation.
+Kubernetes deployments often need to extend basic Ingress rules for advanced use cases such as canary and blue-green deployments, traffic throttling, and ingress-egress traffic manipulation.
 The community Ingress-NGINX Controller implements many of these using Kubernetes annotations with custom Lua extensions.

-These custom Lua extensions are intended for specific NGINX Ingress resource definitions and may not be as granular as required for advanced use cases as a result.
+These custom Lua extensions are intended for specific NGINX Ingress resource definitions and may not be as granular as required for advanced use cases.
 The following examples show how to convert these annotations into NGINX Ingress Controller Resources.

 ---

 #### Canary Deployments
 Canary and blue-green deployments allow you to push code changes to production environments without disrupting existing users.
-NGINX Ingress Controller executes them on the data plane: to migrate from the community Ingress-NGINX Controller, you must map the latters' annotations to [VirtualServer and VirtualServerRoute resources]({{<relref "configuration/virtualserver-and-virtualserverroute-resources">}}).
+NGINX Ingress Controller runs them on the data plane: to migrate from the community Ingress-NGINX Controller, you must map the latter's annotations to [VirtualServer and VirtualServerRoute resources]({{<relref "configuration/virtualserver-and-virtualserverroute-resources">}}).

 The Ingress-NGINX Controller evaluates canary annotations in the following order: